-If your room has partial-height recesses or protrusions on walls, free-standing walls, or non-flat floors or ceilings the optimisation may incorrectly predict the frequencies that are artificially distorted; the methodology for simplifying your room's dimensions is outlined in §3.4.
+If your room does not have a flat floor or ceiling the optimisation may incorrectly predict the frequencies that are artificially distorted; the methodology for simplifying your room's dimensions to better fit the flat floor and ceiling model is outlined in §3.4.

-If you are unable to determine the ideal locations for your speakers, you may be able to achieve the full potential of both your music system and Space Optimisation by using the Virtual Tune Dem method; this method is outlined in §3.5.
+Finally, if you are unable to determine the ideal locations for your speakers, you may be able to achieve the full potential of both your music system and Space Optimisation by using the Virtual Tune Dem method; this method is outlined in §3.5.